-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: March 15, 2019

-The Division franchise is aimed more for players to join each other online and form teams.
-In 2019 we received the second installment and for the most part, there has been some give and take.
-Some feel that the setting was a bit of a step down though the development team really made an effort to improve gameplay overall.
-As you make your way through Washington D.C. you’ll find yourself with a nice array of gunplay with enemies no longer feeling like sponges absorbing bullets.
+The Division franchise is aimed at players wanting to play online.
+In 2019, we received the second installment and for the most part, there has been some give and take.
+Some feel that the setting was a bit of a step-down, though it’s clear that the development team made an effort to improve the overall gameplay.
+As you make your way through Washington D.C. you’ll find yourself engaging in engaging gunplay, and enemies no longer feeling like sponges absorbing bullets.

-Likewise, while the game launched in 2019, 2021 still will make a great time to jump in and enjoy the title.
-The development studio has decided to continue bringing out more content for players to go through with this game.

 - Developer: Larian Studios